2018 New Mexico elections: Public Regulation Commission

-Three of the five seats on the New Mexico Public Regulation Commission will be up for election.
+Three of the five seats on the New Mexico Public Regulation Commission were up for election.

 District 2 Republican incumbent Pat Lyons did not run for re-election in order to run for Commissioner of Public Lands.

 District 4 Democratic incumbent Lynda Lovejoy and District 5 Democratic incumbent Sandy R. Jones were eligible to run for re-election.

 Public Education Commission

 Five of the ten seats on the New Mexico Public Education Commission were up for election.

 District 2 incumbent Republican Millie Pogna, District 3 incumbent Democrat Carmie Lynn Toulouse, District 5 incumbent Democrat James F. Conyers, District 6 incumbent Democrat Gilbert Peralta, and District 7 incumbent Democrat Patricia Gipson were eligible to run for re-election.

 Supreme Court

-Gary L. Clingman, appointed by Governor Susana Martinez was eligible to run for a full term.
+Incumbent Gary L. Clingman was appointed by Governor Susana Martinez on April 6, 2018 after Justice Edward L. Chávez retired.
+Justice Clingman ran for re-election to finish the remainder of Justice Chavez's term, ending in 2022.